bowenwen/bowenwen.github.io_2018/_posts/2019-05-01-intro-braess-paradox.md

 ## New Network Scenario

-Ok, if you have get the gist of the calculation in the base case scenario, the next part is going to get more interesting.
+If you have get the gist of the calculation in the base case scenario, the next part is going to get more interesting.
 What if we add a new one way road in the middle of the network?
-Traditional wisdom would suggest that adding new roads will improve congestion, let us see if that is true and how much.
+Traditional wisdom would suggest that adding new roads will improve congestion--let's see if that is true and by how much.

 ### Problem Definition

-Again, given there is 300 cars trying to travel from point A to point B, as shown below, but now with an additional one-way road in the middle:
+Again, there are 300 cars trying to travel from point A to point B, as shown below, but now with an additional one-way road in the middle:

 {% raw %}<img src="/assets/images/posts/network_braess_paradox_2.svg" alt="" width="300">{% endraw %}